Here are answers to some of the preliminary questions our customers often ask during their complimentary design consultations.

 Customise your indoor units to suit; for example a quiet low capacity unit for a small bedroom and a higher capacity unit for a living room.
 Choose from a range of indoor units: high wall split, floor splits, ceiling cassettes, ducted, mini bulkhead ducted and more.

+- Keep your outdoor unit clean and clear from obstructions.
 A 10% blockage in your outdoor condenser coil will cost you approximately 10% efficiency inside

 Talk to us about an air conditioning maintenance program, or let us advise you on how you can look after the basics yourself.